sinch/sms-node-js-tutorial/README.md

 #SMS Node Module

-One of the teams at the TheNextWeb hackathon this past weekend was kind enough to open source a node module to send SMS with Sinch. (shoutout to Mihir and Mikhail!)
+One of the teams at the TheNextWeb hackathon this past weekend was kind enough to open source a node module to send SMS with the [Sinch SMS API](https://www.sinch.com/sms-api/). (shoutout to Mihir and Mikhail!)
 Here's an example of how to use it:

 ````
 var sinchAuth = require('sinch-auth');